Did you know?

 During the course of a single day, the wholesale price of electricity on the electric power grid reflects the real-time cost for supplying electricity.
 Demand for electricity contributes to the cost of supplying electricity.
-Electricity demand is usually highest in the afternoon and early evening ( peak hours), and costs to provide electricity are usually higher at these times.
+Electricity demand is usually highest in the afternoon and early evening (peak hours), and costs to provide electricity are usually higher at these times.

 Most consumers pay prices based on the seasonal average cost of providing electricity, so they do not experience these daily price fluctuations.
-Some utilities offer their customers time-of-day pricing to encourage conservation and to reduce peak demand for electricity.
+Some utilities offer their customers time-of-day pricing to encourage electricity conservation and to reduce peak demand for electricity.

 Many factors influence electricity prices

-There are several key factors that influence the price of electricity:
+Several key factors that influence the price of electricity:

-- Power plants—Each power plant has construction, maintenance, and operating costs.
+- Power plants: Each power plant has construction, maintenance, and operating costs.

 Electricity prices are usually highest in the summer